OP-9/Stocks_Portfolio_Dashboard/README.md

 *  Displays various information regarding the stocks, such as their respective prices, 52 day averages, and the returns on investment.

 ## dash_file.py
-* Displays information from the workbook, such as the live value of the portfolio and the trend of the Net Assest Value, with Dash
+* Displays information from the workbook, such as the live value of the portfolio and the trend of the Net Asset Value, with Dash
 * Presents the returns of the stocks, categorized by industry
 * Updates the dashboard every 30 seconds